 - Does the supplier offer good quality product photos?
 Can you see the product in detail)

 A very important thing you need to check, are the available certifications.
 More specifically, look for RoHS, CE & FCC.
 The RoHs certification (“Restriction of Hazardous substances”) is necessary for most European countries.
 It prohibits certain hazardous material within the product.
 The CE (“Conformité Européene/European Conformity”) is a certification for Europe to meet general standards.
-You really need this if you want to sell in the European Union!
+You really need this if you want to sell in the European Union (through dropshipping)!
 And the FCC (“Federal Communications Commission”) is a required certification on electrical products and also a standard for the US.

 Take a look at the company profile